 Macuilitzcuin (MH622r)

-This black-line drawing of the simplex glyph plus notation for the personal name Macuilitzcuin (attested here as a man's name) shows the head of a dog in profile, facing toward the viewer's right.
+This black-line drawing of the simplex Nahuatl hieroglyph plus notation for the personal name Macuilitzcuin (attested here as a man's name) shows the head of a dog in profile, facing toward the viewer's right.
 Its eye is open, and its tongue is protruding.
 Itzcuintli (a small hairless dog) is a day sign in the tonalpohualli, or 260-day calendar.
-The (changeable) companion number for this day sign is five (macuilli), indicated as five vertical lines stretching upward from the dog's nose.
-The itzcuintli could have a companion number between 1 and 13, depending upon which day in the 260-day cycle one was considering.
+The variable companion number for this day sign here is five (macuilli), indicated as five vertical lines stretching upward from the dog's nose.
+As with any calendrical day sign, the itzcuintli could have a companion number between 1 and 13, depending upon which day in the 260-day cycle one was considering.

 Stephanie Wood

-Note how, in the gloss, the name Mateo shows "th" for t, an orthographic feature that collection is tracking.
+Note how, in the gloss, the name Mateo shows "th" for t, one of many orthographic features that this collection is tracking.

 Stephanie Wood